wptrainingteam/learn-wp-content/tutorials/theme-json-classic-themes.md

 	}
 }
 ```

+If you remove the colour pallete from the functions.php file, but specificy them in the theme.json file, you can see that the colours are still available in the editor.

+[remove add_theme_support, refresh block editor, select color]

 This, and all the rest of the block editor settings and styles as detailed in the [theme.json tutorial](https://learn.wordpress.org/tutorial/introduction-to-theme-json/) can also be added and applied to your theme.json file.